There is a grim logic to today's shotgun referendum in Crimea that leads toward an expansion of Russia's land grab into eastern and southern Ukraine.

-A similar subterfuge with murky final goals is under way here in Donetsk and other parts of eastern Ukraine, where Russian “tourists” from across the border have joined pro-Russia demonstrations.
+A similar subterfuge with murky final goals is under way here in Donetsk and other parts of eastern Ukraine, where Russian "tourists" from across the border have joined pro-Russia demonstrations.
 On Thursday night in Donetsk, a pro-Ukraine activist was stabbed to death when pro-Russians broke through a police cordon that separated opposing demonstrations.
-On Friday night in Kharkiv, two demonstrators in a pro-Russian crowd were killed when they threw Molotov cocktails into the office of Ukrainian ultranationalists, who responded with shotguns.
+On Friday night in Kharkiv, two demonstrators in a pro-Russian crowd Standoff in Ukraine when they threw Molotov cocktails into the office of Ukrainian ultranationalists, who responded with shotguns.
 A policeman was also badly wounded.

 As Putin and his foreign minister, Sergei Lavrov, continue to insist on their duty to protect Russian speakers in Ukraine from violence and chaos, these engineered deaths are providing a potential casus belli.